rpdelaney/l4d2-tourney-rules/rules.md

 Teams may register by posting in the `#registration` channel as outlined in the pinned messages.

+When registration closes, the channel will be locked.
+Until then, any team captain may edit their registration post at will and without approval from staff.

+Although you may be provided with advance warnings about problems with your registration as a courtesy, it is your responsibility to check for banned players, players registered twice, and follow the instructions in the pinned messages, etc.

 ### 3.2 Deadline

 The deadline for registrations is Saturday January 22, 2022.
 After this date,